Interview with Miriam Nobre, Global Feminist Activist

 Miriam Nobre is a Brazilian feminist activist and current coordinator of World March of Women (WMW), an international feminist movement that connects grassroots women to eliminate the root causes of poverty and violence against women.
 She is also an agronomist, and has completed a master’s program in Latin American Integration at the University of São Paulo (Brazil).
 Miriam recently received an award from Grassroots International as part of our 30th anniversary celebration in Boston.
 While in Boston, she talked with Grassroots staffer Jonathan Leaning about her work with the WMW and her activism.
 WMW is a grantee of Grassroots International and a recipient of Grassroots’ Global Partnership Award which Miriam received on behalf of WMW at Grassroots’ 30th anniversary.

 We are organized at national and local levels [in each country] but we also have international actions every five years; and we are now preparing our next action.
 For 2015, we want to raise our voices to reclaim women’s bodies and women’s lands, show how women have resisted successfully in rural and urban areas, and show the alternatives that women are building in their daily lives.
 How did you start getting involved in this work?

 I have been an activist since I was a teenager in São Paulo, Brazil.
 It was a time when there was a dictatorship in my country, so I started working as an activist in the student and workers’ movements in my city.
 But when I started, I also wanted freedom for my thoughts, my behavior, and the freedom to freely express my ideas and feelings.
 At that time, in the traditional left, it was not easy.
 I began meeting and talking with other activist women and discussing how we could express ourselves and live our lives as we wanted: we discovered that we were feminists!

 So in 1993, I started working with a local feminist group in São Paolo which was part of a trade union.
 We wanted to do something about reproductive health and violence against women.
-We began organizing ourselves as women, and thinking about how women's rights could be part of the process of rebuilding the country in new way.
+We began organizing ourselves as women, and thinking about how women’s rights could be part of the process of rebuilding the country in new way.
 At the same time, we began pushing for better health services for women, and building a different system of health in our country.
 What is your most memorable moment as a feminist activist?

 I remember when we organized WMW’s second international action in 2005.
 The idea was not to have a big international gathering, but to take our Women’s Global Charter for Humanity (WMW’s global campaign advocating for greater rights for women) around the world.
 It was going to start in my city, São Paulo, with a demonstration.
 At that time, people thought it would be impossible to have a large and strong feminist movement.
 People said “first you need to have access to education, you need to struggle to increase wages, then after that you can have a feminist movement.
 But you have to start with a very strong and large popular social movement first.”
 There was kind of a hierarchy.